 “My job was to find questions about baseball that have objective answers, that’s all that I do, that’s all that I’ve done.”

--- Bill James, Sabermetrician
+Bill James, Sabermetrician

+AU: I don’t quite follow the 1st sentence below.
+What does the need to get data in order to analyze it have to do with whether data analysis is performed for its own sake?

-It is natural to assume that the first step in data analysis is getting the data to analyze but true data analysis is never performed for its own sake.
-It is always performed within a larger context and understanding that context is the key to a successful data analysis.
-Just jumping in and grabbing data is like running a race without knowing where the finish line is.
-We want to have a good concept of what we’re trying to learn from the data.
+While the authors consider data analysis to be quite fun, it is never performed for its own sake.
+Data analysis is always performed within a larger context and understanding that context is the key to successful data analysis.
+Losing sight of that context is like running a race without paying attention to where the finish line is.
+You want to have a good concept of what you’re trying to learn from the data.
 Therefore, every good data analysis project begins by setting a goal and creating one or more research questions.
-If you have ever come across a visualization or research and thought, “Yeah, but so what?” that reaction is probably caused by the lack of a well-prepared research question in the analysis.
-Remember, the purpose of data analysis is to learn from our environment and learning can be done with or without data (with varying degrees of success).
+Perhaps you have come across a visualization or research and thought, “Yeah, but so what?”
+That reaction is probably caused by the lack of a well-prepared research question in the analysis.
+Remember, the purpose of data analysis is to learn from the environment; learning can be done with or without data (with varying degrees of success).
 Creating and following a good research question is a component of good learning, not just of good data analysis.
-Without a well-formed question guiding the analysis, we may waste time and energy seeking convenient answers in the data or worse: we may end up answering a question nobody was asking in the first place.
+Without a well-formed question guiding the analysis, you may waste time and energy seeking convenient answers in the data, or worse, you may end up answering a question that nobody was asking in the first place.

-For example, Figure 2.3 shows the amount and categories of spam blocked at an organization during a given month.
+For example, Figure 1-4 shows the amount and categories of spam blocked at an organization during a given month.
 Thanks to the logs generated by an email filtering system, it is entirely possible to collect and show this information.
 However, the questions this data answers (and whatever subsequent actions it may drive) are of little interest to the typical organization.
 It’s hard to imagine someone looking at this graphic and thinking, “Let’s understand why travel spam was up in December.”
-Outcomes like Figure 2.3 are the result of a poor question selection and/or skipping a question altogether—it is data analysis for the sake of analyzing data and does not help to inform us about our environment in any meaningful way.
+Outcomes like those shown in Figure 1-4 are the result of poor question selection or skipping a question altogether—data analysis for the sake of analyzing data, which does not help to inform anyone about the environment in any meaningful way.

-Figure 2.1 Amount of Spam by Category: The Result of a Poor Research Question [793725c02f001]
+Figure 1-4 Amount of spam by category—the result of a poor research question [9781118793725 c01f004.eps]

+[[Authors: This figure should be numbered as c01f004.
+Kezia]]

+AU/Kevin: I’ve renumbered the figure filename. --John

 A good research question around spam might be, “How much time do employees spend on spam that is not blocked by the spam filter?”
-Just counting how much spam is blocked has little value since it will have no contextual meaning (i.e. nobody can internalize the effective difference between one-thousand or five-thousand spam emails).
-What we want to know is the impact spam has on employee productivity.
-While “productivity” may be a challenge to measure directly we can flip that around and just assume it is impossible to be productive when employees are reading and deleting spam.
-Therefore, what we really want to measure is time as it is directly spent dealing with unfiltered spam.
+Just counting how much spam is blocked has little value since it will have no contextual meaning (nobody can internalize the effective difference between 1,000 and 5,000 spam emails).
+What you want to know is the impact spam has on employee productivity.
+Although “productivity” may be a challenge to measure directly, you can flip that around and just assume it is impossible to be productive when employees are reading and deleting spam.
+Therefore, what you really want to measure is the time employees spend dealing with unfiltered spam.